learn-co-curriculum/phase-1-context-implicit-setting/README.md

 // LOG: {name: "Byron", ageInYears: 2, warn: ƒ}
 ```

-As you can see, the execution context of `byronPoodle`'s `warn` method is the
+As you can see, the value of `this` in `byronPoodle`'s `warn` method is the
 object itself.
 This makes sense logically: when we call a method (i.e., a
-function that belongs to an object), the execution context for that method is
+function that belongs to an object), the context for that method is the object
-the object it belongs to.
+it belongs to.

 What this means is that we can also use `this` in much more sophisticated ways
 inside our methods.
 Let's create a new object, `blakeDoodle`: